 When an application was unable to achieve the minimum score for a section, clarifying questions (CQs) were sent to applicants for any questions where the maximum score was not achieved and providing opportunity for remediation.

 Each application was evaluated in isolation, even though applicants may have submitted multiple, essentially identical applications.
 In addition, even for different applicants, many shared a common technical infrastructure, such as a Registry Service Provider (RSP) or common financial and organizational resources.

+Applicants were required to disclose all services, including new services, proposed to be provided in connection with each application in order to enable proper evaluation.

 Technical and Operational: The Technical and Operational capability evaluation was one of the seven evaluation streams defined in the Applicant Guidebook (AGB), and one of three related to the applicant, as opposed to the string.
 The technical questions in the AGB gathered information from the applicant regarding its plans for operations so that the evaluation panel could assess whether the applicant demonstrated the technical and operational capability to run a TLD.